OFDMA, OFDM vs CDMA Comparison

 OFDMA ADVANTAGES OFDMA DISADVANTAGES

-• Again when used with a cellular system, interference within the cell are averaged by using allocation with cyclic permutations.
+• Interference within the cell in a cellular system is averaged by using allocation with cyclic permutations.

 • A single frequency network can be used to provide excellent coverage and good frequency re-use.

-• Offers frequency diversity by spreading the carriers all over the used spectrum
+• Offers frequency diversity by spreading the carriers all over the used spectrum.

-• It has a relatively high sensitivity to frequency offsets as this degrades the orthogonality between the carriers
+• It has a relatively high sensitivity to frequency offsets as this degrades the orthogonality between the carriers.

-• The fast channel feedback information and adaptive sub-carrier assignment is more complex than CDMA fast power control
+• The fast channel feedback information and adaptive sub-carrier assignment is more complex than CDMA fast power control.

 OFDM CDMA comparison